syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/FAQ/How-to-clear-a-date-selection-programmatically.md

 ---
 layout: post
-title: How to clear a date selection programmatically?
+title: How to clear a date selection programmatically?  | WindowsForms | Syncfusion
 description: how to clear a date selection programmatically?
 platform: WindowsForms
 control: CalendarDateTime